Skip to main content

 Spectroscopy: Using Wavelengths to Discover our Universe

-We teach the basics about waves but this lesson takes waves out of this world.
-We will explore wavelengths like the ones used by the Perseverance Rover and by spies to decode secret messages.
-Several hands-on and virtual activities are included in this unit about waves.
+We teach the basics about waves, but this lesson takes waves out of this world.
+We will explore wavelengths like the ones used by the Perseverance Rover and try to decode secret messages.
+Several hands-on and virtual activities related to waves are included in this unit.

 June 26th